proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/PropEr_testing_of_generic_servers.md

             end,
         {reply, Reply, S};

-And check that the counterexample now passes the test:
+and check that the counterexample now passes the test:

     :::erl
     41> proper:check(movie_server:prop_movies(), proper:counterexample()).
     OK: The input passed the test.
     true

+Can we be confident that we fixed all bugs?
+Let's take a moment to inspect the testcase distribution, as reported the last time we run the tests.

+    :::erl
+    30% {movie_server,ask_for_popcorn,0}
+    30% {movie_server,create_account,1}
+    19% {movie_server,delete_account,1}
+    18% {movie_server,rent_dvd,2}
+     1% {movie_server,return_dvd,2}

-Now we are confident we fixed this bug.
-But while inspecting the reported testcase distribution, we can easily notice that `return_dvd/2` calls are rarely tested.
+We can easily notice that `return_dvd/2` calls are rarely tested.
 This happens because of the precondition that allows to return only movies you have previously rented.
 To remedy the situation, we will modify the command generator so that `return_dvd/2` calls can be more frequently selected.

     :::erlang
     command(S) ->